Students at Rockford Christian School get the Ultimate Experience in God’s Creation

 “Time outside is better for kids and their development, their focus and attention.
 We want to be intentional about carving out those spaces,” adds Buursma.

 Want to Know More?
 Visit Rockford Christian and be Wowed by This Outdoor Learning Experience

-Interested families really should visit Rockford Christian to see this vast outdoor classroom firsthand and see how kids are being inspired daily by the outdoors.
+Interested families are encouraged to visit Rockford Christian to see this vast outdoor classroom firsthand and see how kids are inspired daily by the outdoors.
 Curious kids thrive in outdoor education.
 It fosters their sense of curiosity and gives them a bigger perspective.

 “Kids love outdoor ed,” says Buursma.